runkids/vue-condition-watcher/README.md

       return []
     }
     // requests depend on each other
-    const finalResponse = await otherAPIById(response.data.id)
+    // the loading is still be true until fire `onFetchFinally` const finalResponse = await otherAPIById(response.data.id)

     return finalResponse // [{message: 'Hello', sender: 'runkids'}]